canvasxyz/okra/README.md

 }
 ```

 Since the structure of the tree must be a pure function of the entries, it's easiest to imagine building the tree up layer by layer from the leaves.
 For a tree with a target fanout degree of `Q`, the rule for building layer `N+1` is to promote nodes from layer `N` whose **first four hash bytes** read as a big-endian `u32` is less than `2^^32 / Q` (integer division rounding towards 0).
-The initial null nodes of each layer are always promoted.
+The anchor nodes of each layer are always promoted.
 In the diagram, nodes with `u32(node.hash[0..4]) < 2^^32 / Q` are indicated with double borders.

 In practice, the tree is incrementally maintained and is not re-built from the ground up on every change.
 Updates are O(log(N)).

 The tree is stored in an LMDB database where nodes are _LMDB_ key/value entries with keys prefixed by a `level: u8` byte and values prefixed by the entry's `[K]u8` hash.
-For null node entries, the level byte is the entire key, and for non-leaf `level > 0` node entries, the hash is the entire value.
+For anchor nodes, the level byte is the entire key, and for non-leaf `level > 0` nodes, the hash is the entire value.
 The key `[1]u8{0xFF}` is reserved as a metadata entry for storing the database version, database variant, and height of the tree.
 This gives the tree a maximum height of 254.
 In practice, with the recommended fanout degree of 32, the tree will rarely be taller than 5 (millions of entries) or 6 (billions of entries) levels.

 This approach is different than e.g. Dolt's Prolly Tree implementation, which is a from-scratch b-tree that reads and writes its own pages and is used as the foundation of a full-blown relational database. okra is designed to be used as a simple efficiently-diffable key/value store, and leverages LMDB to reduce the implementation to just the logical rebalancing operations and inhert all its ACID transaction properties.